 If you are using Faire as your wholesale marketplace, this is your last step—Faire will create your product pages for you after you submit your photos and line sheet.
 Otherwise, you will upload your photos to your marketplace shop page and create product pages from there.

-6. Create Your Line Sheet or Inventory Catalogue
+Step 6: Create Your Line Sheet or Inventory Catalog

 A line sheet is the catalog that buyers will use to place an order on your products; it displays all your product images and their descriptions, wholesale prices, IDs or names, and any other important information.
 Line sheets are supposed to give buyers an overview of everything you have to offer, so keep your formatting simple and clean for easy reading.